 These phrases are only a starting point into your journey to learn how to talk about yourself in French.
 But as you acquire more extensive and complex vocabulary, you will be able to better formulate these phrases according to your personal features, whether they are physical, mental, or in terms of lifestyle.

-PS: You can use our free web application to record your own French phrases.
+PS: You can use our free language tool to record your own French phrases.